rockyferrer/RateMyCourses/README.md

 Run `node scraper.js` (while inside `scraper/`) to scrape the data.
 See console for errors.

 You will need to do `Ctrl-C` to exit the scraper once it is done.
+It may show errors depending on your network card/capabilites.

 Use `use Team23-RateMyCourses` and then `db.courses.find().pretty()` in the MongoDB console to confirm the data was loaded.